stormchaserroleplaying/stormchaserRPG/Talents/Bard/Eloquence/index.md

 | Universal Speech       | 5 | Unsettling Words and 3 Other Bard Talents | 4 |
 | Infectious Inspiration | 50 | Unfailing Inspiration, Universal Speech and 10 Other Bard Talents | 11 |

-### Unsettling Words
+### Bardic Performance: Unsettling Words

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points
 *You can spin words laced with magic that unsettle a creature and cause it to doubt itself.*

-As an action, you can expend one use of your bardic inspiration and choose one creature that you can see within 60 feet of you.
+Choose one creature that you can see within 60 feet of you.
 The next attack roll made agains the creature before the start of your next turn gains +1d.

 ### Unfailing Inspiration